Pattern Avoidance for Random Permutations: Consecutive pattern avoidance of Mallows permutations

 \subsection{Poisson convergence theorems}

-Theorem \ref{main:mallows:theorem} and its corollary follow by combining the above properties of Mallows permutations with Theorem~\ref{Arratia}.
-The calculations and resulting bounds for the general Mallows measure follow the same program as the uniform case proven in Section \ref{section:proofs}, with the key distinction that we only consider {\em consecutive} patterns for the general Mallows distribution.
+Theorems~\ref{main:mallows:theorem} and~\ref{cor:mallows} follow by combining the above properties of Mallows permutations with Theorem~\ref{Arratia}.
+The calculations and resulting bounds for the general Mallows measure follow the same program as the uniform case, with the key distinction that we only consider {\em consecutive} patterns for the general Mallows distribution; see Section \ref{section:classical-Mallows}.
 Unlike the uniform setting, the bounds for the Mallows distribution depend non-trivially on the parameter $q$ and the structure of $\tau$.
 It is more fruitful to illustrate this dependence with specific examples than to regurgitate the same proof for Mallows permutations.